-To Take Part in the Drawing No purchase is necessary.
-To onto
+To Take Part in the Drawing

 No purchase is necessary.
 To enter simply return this envelope with all the quiz questions answered.
 Limit one entry per person.

 Eligibility

 Open to licensed drivers only.
 All envelopes must be received by June 30, 1990 in order to be eligible for the drawing, which will be held on July 6, 1990.
 Only licensed drivers who answer all six quiz questions correctly will be eligible for the drawing.